Prof. Levinson spent the 2012–2013 academic year at the

-Levinson is currently at the Institute for Advance Studies in Jerusalem co-directing a project, titled“Convergence and Divergence in Pentateuchal Theory: Bridging the Academic Cultures of Israel, North America, and Europe”.
-The project has brought together a small team of international scholars to conduct research in Pentateuchal studies.
-Levinson will remain in Jerusalem for the 2012-2013 academic year.
+Institute for Advance Studies in Jerusalem, where co-directed a project titled“Convergence and Divergence in Pentateuchal Theory: Bridging the Academic Cultures of Israel, North America, and Europe.”
+The project brought a small group of international scholars to Jerusalem to conduct research in Pentateuchal studies.

 Levinson's Fellowship Page on EURIA (Research Project Description and Biography)

 “The King James Bible at 400: Scripture, Statecraft, and the American Founding,” (Co-author Joshua Berman) published in The History Channel Magazine, November 2010.

 Reference to Bernard M. Levinson’s work in Oxford English Dictionary (3rd edition; October 2008; online version November 2010).